How to Make a Motor Personal Accident Insurance Claim

 There are instances where the insured files a claim for injuries that were not covered in the policy.
 These include pre-existing illnesses and other injuries that are excluded.
 As much as the Bear knows how much you hate reading the fine print, you do need to find out what the exclusion clauses are.

 Lack of supporting documents

-The documents that you have are the crucial source of evidence used to prove your claim; without them, the insurer will have trouble providing you with the compensation you are entitled to.
+The documents that you have are the main pillars of your claims; without them, the insurer will have trouble providing you with the compensation you are entitled to.
 As already mentioned above, you need to run through your checklist again and again.